 How to Use the Regression Data Analysis Tool in Excel

 You can move beyond the visual regression analysis that the scatter plot technique provides.
 You can use Excel’s Regression tool provided by the Data Analysis add-in.
 For example, say that you used the scatter plotting technique, to begin looking at a simple data set.
+You can then create a scatterplot in excel.
 And, after that initial examination, suppose that you want to look more closely at the data by using full blown, take-no-prisoners, regression.

 To perform regression analysis by using the Data Analysis add-in, do the following:

 Tell Excel that you want to join the big leagues by clicking the Data Analysis command button on the Data tab.